Estimated read time: 12 minutes

 "Not all head collars have the same design, nor do they work in the same way"

-On most brands, the lead attaches underneath the chin.
+On most brands, the leash attaches underneath the chin.
 Others use a behind-the-head fastening.
-Your dog feels a clear difference between ‘on’ and ‘off’ with this design as there is no continuous downward pressure from the weight of the lead or clip.
+Your dog feels a clear difference between ‘on’ and ‘off’ with this design as there is no continuous downward pressure from the weight of the leash or clip.

-An extra benefit of this design is that your dog cannot get their paw onto the lead and pull the head collar over their head.
+An extra benefit of this design is that your dog cannot get their paw onto the leash and pull the head collar over their head.

 How tight should a head collar be?

-If in doubt, use a double-ended training lead.
+If in doubt, use a double-ended training leash.
 Attach one clip to the head collar and the other to your dog’s regular collar.

 Can a puppy wear a head collar?